creativeprogramming/flexopotamus/README.markdown

-<h1>A responsive WordPress starter parent theme based on Twenty-Ten.</h1>
+# A responsive, small screen first WordPress starter theme based on Twenty-Ten. #

-<h2> Create a child theme</h2>
+## Create a child theme ##
-<p>Create a directory in the themes folder alongside the Flexopotamus parent theme and add a <code>style.css</code> file.
+Create a directory in the themes folder alongside the Flexopotamus parent theme and add a <code>style.css</code> file.
 Initialize the child theme and copy over the Flexopotamus css:

 <pre>
 /*